Haunts: In the United States, when the police attack, “it’s the women’s fault”

 Derrida replied, in part, “A politics that does not maintain a reference to the principle of unconditional hospitality is a politics that loses its reference to justice.
 It may retain its rights … but it loses justice.
 Along with the right to speak of justice in any credible way. …One would have to try to distinguish between a politics of immigration and the respect to the right of asylum.
 In principle the right of asylum … is paradoxically less political because it is not modeled in principle on the interests of the body proper of the nation-state that guarantees this right.
 But … it is almost impossible to delimit the properly political nature of the motivations for exile – those that … justify a request for asylum.
 After all, unemployment in a foreign country is a dysfunction of democracy and a kind of political persecution.
 Moreover, the market plays a part in this; the rich countries always share in the responsibility (if only through foreign debt and everything it symbolizes) for the politico-economic situations that push people into exile or emigration.
 And here we touch on the limits of the political and juridical:…a right of asylum can be null or infinite.”

 From the perspective of asylum, in the modern democratic nation-state, there is no right, there is no left.
 These niceties are irrelevant.
 Instead there is only unconditional hospitality … or there is none.
 And where there is none, there is injustice.
 More precisely, there is the loss of justice and the loss of the `right’, the capacity, to speak of justice credibly.
 Xenophobia cannot credibly surprise anyone, it is the national democratic politics of false hospitality.
 The particular `indignities’ visited upon women asylum seekers cannot surprise anyone.
-They are manifestations of the patriarchy that reigns supreme in the violent and violating absence of unconditional hospital.
+They are manifestations of the patriarchy that reigns supreme in the violent and violating absence of unconditional hospitality.

-Haunts: the rule of lawless
+The rule of lawless

 The United States immigrant detention system has been called a gulag.
 The California state prison system has been called a golden gulag.
 Millions of women, children, men inhabit severely overcrowded, ferociously under-resourced, rigorously unmonitored and opaque `centers’.
 This gulag has been likened to sites of bare life where national sovereignty is articulated by the power and capacity to kill and to reduce life to physical survival, and less.
 These descriptions are accurate, but they miss something.
 It turns out that the U.S. immigration detention system is just the most recent articulation of the rule of lawless.